Quantum state tomography for qutrits subject to laser cooling: Introduction

-The above theorem gives the upper boundary concerning the number of measurements of each distinct observable.
+The theorem \ref{instants} gives the upper boundary concerning the number of measurements of each single observable.
+One can notice that the ability to compute the minimal polynomial of the generator $\mathbb{L}$ is crucial in order to determine the upper limit for the number of measurements.
 Naturally, another problem relates to the choice of the time instants.
 Some considerations about this issue can be found in \cite{jam04}.

-The knowledge about the stroboscopic tomography shall be applied in the next chapter to the evolution model known as laser cooling.
+In the next section the theorems concerning the stroboscopic tomography shall be applied to three level quantum systems with the evolution known as laser cooling.
+This article brings substantial advancement to the field of quantum state tomography.
+In \cite{czerwin16a} the author introduced optimal criteria for quantum tomography of qubits.
+In the current work we proceed towards higher dimensional Hilbert space.
+We prove that the stroboscopic tomography can be an effective method of state reconstruction for qutrits provided one knows how the system evolves.